 - 192.168.0.1 isn’t your router’s address.

-- Firewall is blocking you to connect to your router’s address.
+- The firewall is blocking you to connect to your router’s address.

 - The ethernet cable is inappropriately connected.
 Check the ethernet cable and remove and plug it into your system once again.